binasalkar/NumericSequenceGenerator/README.md

 #
 1. In the command prompt , run the below command npm install -g protractor
 2. Webdriver-manager is a helper tool to easily get an instance of a Selenium Server running.
-To download the binaries, run the below command webdriver-manager update
+To download the binaries, run the  command webdriver-manager update
 3. Start the server with the below command webdriver-manager start